 We’ve been in the Philippines for just over a week now and we’re learning so much.
-Last week, we had the privilege to visit Marikina, where the artisans behind our beautiful Gouache waxed canvas
+Last week, we had the privilege to visit Marikina, where the artisans behind our beautiful Gouache waxed canvas products are based.

 The Gouache storefront in Manila.
 Gouache creates leather and waxed canvas goods made by skilled artisans in the Philippines.
 We’ve been working with them since October last year.

 Marikina is home to many skilled bag and leather makers who used to work for big international brands.
 Focused on maximizing profit, many of these corporations moved their production to neighbouring countries where labour is cheaper, leaving many artisans unemployed and unable to support their families.
 It was here that our partner Gouache realized they could have a real impact.